 Pouring concrete is done in sections.
 It is either poured in panels or it is poured in one long stretch and then cut.
 There’s one definite rule in the world of concrete.
 IT WILL CRACK.
 Not it might crack.
 It will crack.
 By creating shallow cuts in concrete, we are creating control joints.
 Those joints just tell the concrete where to crack so it doesn’t crack and break uncontrollable ways.
 Whether sections are created with a hand tool during the pour, they are cut with a saw while concrete is still ‘green’ (not completely cured) or there are separate slabs altogether, each of those sections can shift and move on their own.
 When you’re feeling those bumps, those sections cured in a slightly concave fashion.
 You can’t see it just by looking, but each of those panels has a slight bowl-like shape.
 As you cruise down the highway at 65 mph, you’re hitting a new panel every split second.
 Each new panel you hit is making a slapping sound with your tires because the transition from one panel to the next isn’t seamless.

 So every time you’re driving on concrete and hear the noise the construction is bad?
 No. Concrete is just a louder surface to drive on than asphalt by nature.
 Those control joints and the lack of elasticity in concrete make it noisier and there’s nothing that can be done about it.
 Long story short: a methodical humming is normal.
-A ‘whap whap whap’ tells you the contractor that concrete in place could’ve done a better job.
+A ‘whap whap whap’ tells you that the contractor that put the concrete in place could’ve done a better job.